To make sure you don’t fall into a credit card application mistakes, I’ve shared some common credit card sign up mistakes and ways to avoid them.

 Most bloggers don’t always have time to go back and update deep embedded links in old posts.
 But I do know bloggers make a concerted effort to update credit card information on their sites and relay the most up to date information available.
 When in doubt ask the blogger or site poster if the promotion is current.

-At the end of the day, just make sure the credit card promotion you are signing up for is the best offer for your travel goals.
+At the end of the day, just make sure the credit card promotion you are applying for is the best offer for your travel goals.

 4) Failing To Maximize The Bonus